wp-plugins/better-click-to-tweet/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Better Click To Tweet uses the official WordPress shortcode API, for enhanced security.
-This is a ground-up rewrite of the Click To Tweet plugin by Todaymade.
+Add click to tweet boxes securely, using the official WordPress API.
+An overhaul of the Click To Tweet plugin by Todaymade.

 == Description ==